 - The doctor or hospital where your injuries were initially treated

 - The doctor that is currently treating your condition

 - The benefits that you wish to claim

 Filing or appealing a claim for workers’ compensation benefits is a time-consuming process that could be very stressful for a person that is already coping with serious injuries.
 If you had never had to deal with a legal claim such as this, it could be easy to miss a vital step or become discouraged when receiving bad news.
 Our Massachusetts workers’ compensation lawyers are ready to stand with you through every step of your case to get the benefits you deserve.

 Contact Us to Get Started on Your Massachusetts Workers’ Compensation Case

 Applying for workers’ comp benefits is easier accomplished when you have a skilled Boston personal injury lawyer on your side.
-The Law Office of John J. Sheehan is dedicated to using our wealth of experience to help injured workers.
-An injured employee should not be forced to handle their injuries alone.
-Call our firm at (617) 925-6407 to get your free consultation.
+The Law Office of John J. Sheehan is dedicated to using our wealth of experience to help injured workers. an injured employee should not be forced to handle their injuries alone.
+Call our firm at (617) 925-6407 to get your free consultation with our Massachusetts slip and fall lawyer.
 You could also use our website to request a consultation.